buerokratt/POC-DMR.Tests/README.md

 ### 4 Docker Network Bridge

 In order to run the various services in containers concurrently, you will use Docker Compose.
-In order for the containers to be able to communicate with each other, you will create a Docker network bridge.
+In order for the containers to be able to communicate with each other, you will need to create a Docker network bridge.

 1. Open a terminal and navigating to `[working folder]`
 2. Execute `docker network create -d bridge my-network`